xuehaipeng/ks-tool/README.md

 - `--locality`: Locality name for certificate subject (default: XS)
 - `--organization`: Organization name for certificate subject (default: system:nodes)
 - `--org-unit`: Organizational unit for certificate subject (default: System)

+DNS Update command options:
+- `--groups, -g`: Host groups to update DNS config on (can be combined with --hosts)
+- `--hosts, -H`: Individual hosts to update DNS config on (can be combined with --groups)
+- `--user, -u`: SSH username for ad-hoc hosts
+- `--pass, -p`: SSH password for ad-hoc hosts
+- `--sudo-pass`: Sudo password for ad-hoc hosts
+- `--port`: SSH port for ad-hoc hosts (default: 22)
+- `--kubelet-config`: Path to kubelet config file on remote hosts (default: /var/lib/kubelet/config.yaml)
+- `--dns-service`: Name of the DNS service to query (default: kube-dns)
+- `--dns-namespace`: Namespace of the DNS service (default: kube-system)

 ### Logging